 other deadline rules.

-The Center for Student Success - Careers reserves the right to make these decisions at its discretion.
+The Center for Student Success - Career Services reserves the right to make these decisions at its discretion.
 For more information regarding ethical employment

 practices, see the Principles for Employment Professionals guidelines from NACE (National Association of Colleges and Employers).

-The Center for Student Success - Careers appreciates your support of New School students.
-We understand that in the challenging economy, many organizations
+The Center for Student Success - Career Services appreciates your support of New School students.
+We understand that in this challenging economy, many organizations

 rely on the support of unpaid interns.
 Before posting an unpaid internship, we ask that you consider the following guidelines from the Department of Labor.

-Please note that in order to post an unpaid position, the internship must encompass all 6 components below:
+Please note that in order to post an unpaid position, the internship must meet all six criteria listed below:

 The New School enrolls approximately 3,200 international students and scholars.
 This ranks with the highest percentage (25%) of international students

 F-1 and J-1 international students and scholars who are temporarily studying in the US are an integral part of our university community and our city.

 Students from every discipline have a high level of motivation to apply their knowledge in a working environment.
 International students can bring fresh